 Breast reconstruction can be done weeks or decades after your mastectomy and is best thought of as a process.
 Unlike the mastectomy for removing the breast cancer, breast reconstruction involves three to four stages, at least two of which are operations that are spread out over the course of 6 months to a year.

 Studies have shown that the experience and operative volume of the surgeon is paramount in achieving the optimal results with the lowest complications.
-Dr. Frank Isik is one of the few plastic surgeons in the Pacific Northwest with the clinical volume and vast experience to offer all methods of breast reconstruction.
+Dr. Frank Isik is one of the few plastic surgeons in Seattle with the clinical volume and vast experience to offer all methods of breast reconstruction.

 Stage I: Creation of a Breast Mound

 In the first operation, a breast mound is created using one of the methods for breast reconstruction.
 The breast mound can be created either by a tissue expander/implant or transferring your own tissues, which are called flaps.
 Breast mound creation is required prior to building a nipple and then giving it color by tattooing.
 There are 3 different surgical methods available for breast mound creation and there are reasons to choose one method over another.
 Not all women are good candidates for every method and Dr. Isik will make recommendations that are tailored to you based on your anatomy, medical history and whether you received radiation to your chest.
 The goal is to make your breast reconstruction safe, durable and an aesthetically pleasing life-long result.

 To learn more about the different breast reconstruction methods available, download our breast reconstruction brochure or please follow the links below.